ajithajay/python-transcribe/README.md

 ### Basic Usage

-Transcribe a video with default settings (medium model, text output):
+Transcribe a video with default settings (medium model, all formats, audio kept):

 ```bash
 # From YouTube URL